4d/docs/website/translated_docs/es/FormObjects/dropdownList_Overview.md

 You can build automatically a drop-down list using a [standard action](properties_Action.md#standard-action).
 This feature is supported in the following contexts:

-- Use of the `gotoPage` standard action.
+- Uso de la acción estándar `gotoPage`.
 In this case, 4D will automatically display the [page of the form](FormEditor/forms.md#form-pages) that corresponds to the number of the item that is selected.
 For example, if the user selects the 3rd item, 4D will display the third page of the current form (if it exists).
 At runtime, by default the drop-down list displays the page numbers (1, 2...).

 - Use of a standard action that displays a sublist of items, for example `backgroundColor`.
 This feature requires that:
     - a styled text area ([4D Write Pro area](writeProArea_overview.md) or [input](input_overview.md) with [multistyle](properties_Text.md#multi-style) property) is present in the form as the standard action target.